sbinkader/sbinkader.github.io/README.md

-# Host Your First Resume Online
+# Host Your Resume Online
 Follow alongside this readme if you want to host your resume online using Github Pages!
-We will be going over the practical steps needed to host a beautiful looking resume using a Jekyll template.
+We will be going over the practical steps needed to host a beautiful looking resume like the one demoed below using a Jekyll template.

 ## Purpose
 Applying Andrew Etter's Modern Technical Writing principles to host a resume online using GitHub Pages, Jekyll, Markdown & Visual Studio Code.

 ![Animated Resume Demo](https://github.com/sbinkader/sbinkader.github.io/blob/main/Resume%20Demo.gif)

 [View Demo Resume](https://sbinkader.github.io/)
 ## Prerequisites
 You will need these steps figured out before you can start following the rest of this guide:
 * A GitHub Account
     * If you do not have an account with Github already, head over to [GitHub](https://github.com/) to create one.
 * Github Desktop Software
     * To work with the resume template, you will need Git version control system installed on your computer.
-Head over to [Github Desktop](https://desktop.github.com/) to download Github desktop for your specific operating system.
+Head over to [Github Desktop](https://desktop.github.com/) to download it.
-    * If you are having trouble getting started, this [documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) offers a great introduction to using Github Desktop.
 * A Code Editor
     * While any basic code editor would do, we will be using Visual Studio Code.
-Go to their [website](https://code.visualstudio.com/download) to download the editor for your operating system.
+Go to their [website](https://code.visualstudio.com/download) to download the editor.
-    * If you having trouble installing VS Code, follow this [documentation](https://code.visualstudio.com/docs) for more information.
 * A resume using Markdown
     * Even though we will be following a template, certain inputs will support markdown syntax if you want to add some additional information.
 Refer to [more resources](#moreResources) for a markdown tutorial.